Video: Thalamic nuclei

 Okay, so now to talk about the other part of the medial nuclei – the midline nuclear group, also known as the periventricular nuclei.
 And this consists of three nuclei, but we’ll consider them as a group since they have similar connections and functions.

 As with the other medial nuclei, this group has many reciprocal interactions and these are with the cingulate gyrus and the orbitofrontal cortex.
-The group’s merely afferent connections are from the hypothalamus, the periaqueductal gray matter of the midbrain, the spinothalamic tract, the reticular formation of the brainstem, and the nucleus accumbens.
+The group’s purely afferent connections are from the hypothalamus, the periaqueductal gray matter of the midbrain, the spinothalamic tract, the reticular formation of the brainstem, and the nucleus accumbens.
 Its solely efferent associations are to the hippocampus and the amygdala.
 So this array of connections gives an indication that the midline nuclei are involved in memory, emotion, alertness, attention, and pain perception.

 But enough about the middle of the thalamus, let’s visit the sides.